 Low Skin Fade for Pronounced Back of Head

-"This low fade minimizes a more pronounced occipital bone in the back," says Davie.
+"This low fade minimizes a more pronounced occipital bone in the back," Davie says.
 "Consider this if you have a longer neck and face profile."

 "This skin fade is stretched and has a smooth transition, considering the top is much longer and will be the focal point," Davie says.